ory/docs/docs/hydra/advanced.md

 reasons:

-1. **OAuth 2.0 Access Tokens represent internal state but are public knowledge:** An Access Token often contains internal data (e.g. session data) or other sensitive data (e.g. user roles and permissions) and is sometimes used as a means of transporting system-relevant information in a stateless manner.
-Therefore, making these tokens transparent (by using JSON Web Tokens as Access Tokens) comes with risk of exposing this information accidentally, and with the downside of not storing this information in the OAuth 2.0 Access Token at all.
+1. **OAuth 2.0 Access Tokens represent internal state but are public knowledge:** An Access Token often contains internal data (such as session data) or other sensitive data (such as user roles and permissions) and is sometimes used as a means of transporting system-relevant information in a stateless manner.
+Therefore, making these tokens transparent (by using JSON Web Tokens as Access Tokens) comes with risk of exposing this information, and with the downside of not storing this information in the OAuth 2.0 Access Token at all.
-2. **JSON Web Tokens can not hold secrets:** Unless encrypted, JSON Web Tokens can be read by everyone, including 3rd Parties.
-Therefore, they can not keep secrets.
-This point is similar to (1), but it is important to stress this.
+2. **JSON Web Tokens can't hold secrets:** Unless encrypted, JSON Web Tokens can be read by everyone, including 3rd Parties.
+Therefore, they can't keep secrets.
+This point is similar to (1), but it's important to stress this.
-3. **Access Tokens as JSON Web Tokens can not be revoked:** Well, you can revoke them, but they will be considered valid until the "expiry" of the token is reached.
+3. **Access Tokens as JSON Web Tokens can't be revoked:** Well, you can revoke them, but they will be considered valid until the "expiry" of the token is reached.
 Unless, of course, you have a blacklist or check with Hydra if the token was revoked, which however defeats the purpose of using JSON Web Tokens in the first place.
-4. **Certain OpenID Connect features will not work** when using JSON Web Tokens as Access Tokens, such as the pairwise subject identifier algorithm.
+4. **Certain OpenID Connect features won't work** when using JSON Web Tokens as Access Tokens, such as the pairwise subject identifier algorithm.
 5. **There is a better solution: Use
    [Ory Oathkeeper](https://github.com/ory/oathkeeper)!** Ory Oathkeeper is a proxy you deploy in front of your services.
 It will "convert" Ory Hydra's